Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 ![dns_poisonned.png](/assets/blog/GOAD/dns_poisonned.png)

-- We wait for a wpad query a relay the request to the ldaps (you can reboot the VM to poison and exploit without waiting)
+- We wait for a wpad http query to relay the request to the ldaps (you can reboot the VM to poison and exploit without waiting)

 ![relay_http_ldaps.png](/assets/blog/GOAD/relay_http_ldaps.png)